Travel with Comfort and Ease: Citi / AAdvantage Platinum Select MasterCard

 How This Card Works

-For each dollar spent, cardholders earn one mile in the American Airlines AAdvantage program, and double miles are earned on purchases from American Airlines.
-New cardholders also start off with 50,000 American Airlines AAdvantage® bonus miles after making $3,000 in purchases within the first 3 months of account opening.
+Sign-up bonus: For a limited time, new cardholders can start off with 30,000 American Airlines AAdvantage® bonus miles after making $1,000 in purchases within the first 3 months of account opening.

-MasterCard offers their customers access to Priceless Cities experiences.
-These are exclusive adventures and experiences, including activities like tours, sporting events, concerts, fine dining, and more.
+World Card Hotel and Resorts Program.
 Another special perk for travelers is access to the World Card Hotel and Resorts Program, which has added benefits like best pricing, VIP status, complimentary breakfast, and early check-in.

+Travel benefits.
 Furthermore, this card features a healthy number of benefits.
 Cardholders who have yet to reach elite status in American's program will enjoy free checked bags and priority boarding, as well as reduced mileage awards.

 Who This Card Is Best For

 By continuing to offer a valuable frequent flyer program, American Airlines and Citi make this credit card well worth carrying.
 This is a great card for customers of American Airlines that want to enjoy some additional convenience when traveling.
-But this card is also a good way to earn some additional miles that cardholders can use for award flights.
+But this card is also a good way to earn miles that cardholders can use for award flights.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.